-I was married to two very handsome men in my life and neither one of them ever owned a suit.
-I come from a small town, so did my two husbands, so I’d have to say that was probably our main problem.
-Tailored suits weren’t part of anyone’s fashion repertoire in those Tastee Freeze communities we grew up in, unlike, say, the Levis jeans and Guy Harvey t-shirts we most often see Florida panhandle boys wearing.
-For the boys I loved, dressing up meant wearing a Columbia shirt and Dockers, for goodness sake.
+I was married to a very handsome man once, and he never owned a suit.
+I come from a small town, so did my husband, so I’d have to say, that was probably our main problem.
+We didn’t know any better.
+Tailored suits weren’t part of anyone’s fashion repertoire in those Tastee Freeze communities we grew up in.
+Take, for example, the khaki shorts and Guy Harvey t-shirts we most often see Florida panhandle boys wearing.
+For those boys, dressing up probably means wearing a Columbia shirt and khakis with a belt, for goodness sake.
 Read more

 I knocked on the door and waited.
 Knocked again.
 Waited.

 I walked into their house in my bare feet and my pajamas, hair wild, no bra, middle-of-the-night-breath.
 I suppose it was as scary as I’ve been seen in public ever in my life.
 I stood in the kitchen and waited for someone to notice me but they were dancing pretty hard, and it was super dark anyway.
 Aside from the strobe lights that blinked, synchronized to the low thumps of the rap music that bounced the pictures up and down on the adjoining wall between their living room and mine, I could hardly see a thing without my glasses on.

 Then they saw me.
 Their faces lit up in recognition, then dropped in the panic of realizing why I must be standing in their living room at 2:30 in the morning.